 Along with the Charles Bridge and Prague Castle, seeing the Old Town Square is one of the absolutely essential things to do in Prague.
-Why so?
-Well, for starters it’s an incredible showcase of amazing Prague architecture through the ages, with Gothic, Renaissance, Baroque, Rococo and Art Nouveau all here.
+It’s an incredible showcase of amazing Prague architecture through the ages, with Gothic, Renaissance, Baroque, Rococo and Art Nouveau all here.

 It’s also one of the places where Prague comes to party, especially with the Prague Christmas Markets taking over the square every December and early January.
 It also gets busy for the Prague Easter Market, which runs in late March or April.

 We’ve visited Prague Old Town Square a great many times, often taking our young son there for a run, and we all love the place.
 It’s home to some of the great landmarks of Prague, and in the Church of Our Lady Before Týn, possibly the most beautiful of all churches in Prague.
 As there is so much to see there, we’ve decided to put together this most beautiful of Prague streets and squares, with everything you need to know before you go yourself.